An Improved Subquadratic Bound for Online Bisection: Introduction

 The lack of progress toward improving the $O(n^2)$ upper bound motivated the investigation of simplified variants.

 A natural relaxation involves resource augmentation, where each cluster of an online algorithm can accommodate $(1+\eps) \cdot (n/2)$ elements.
 The performance of an online algorithm is compared to \OPT whose both clusters still have capacity $n/2$.
-Surprisingly, the competitive ratio remains $\Omega(n)$ even for large $\eps$ (but as long as $\eps < 1$).
-On the positive side, Rajaraman and Wasim showed $O(n \log n)$-competitive deterministic algorithm for a~fixed~$\eps > 0$~\cite{RajWas22}.
+Surprisingly, the competitive ratio remains $\Omega(n)$ even for large $\eps$ (but as long as $\eps < 1$)~\cite{AvBLPS20}.
+On the positive side, Rajaraman and Wasim showed an $O(n \log n)$-competitive deterministic algorithm for a~fixed~$\eps > 0$~\cite{RajWas22}.

 Another relaxation was introduced by Henzinger et al.~\cite{HeNeSc19} who initiated the study of the so-called \emph{learning variant}.
-In this variant, there exists a fixed partition (unknown to an algorithm), and all requests are consistent with this partition (i.e., given between same-cluster pairs).
+In this variant, there exists a fixed partition $\bar{p}$ (unknown to an~algorithm), and all requests are consistent with $\bar{p}$ (i.e., given between same-cluster pairs).
+Clearly, the optimal solution simply changes its partition to $\bar{p}$ at the very beginning.
 The deterministic variant is asymptotically resolved: the optimal competitive ratio is $\Theta(n)$~\cite{PaPaSc20,PaPaSc21}.
-For the model where the learning variant is combined with resource augmentation, Henzinger et al.~gave $\Theta(\log n)$-competitive deterministic solution (for any fixed $\eps > 0$)~\cite{HeNeRS21}.
+For the model where the learning variant is combined with resource augmentation, Henzinger et al.~gave a $\Theta(\log n)$-competitive deterministic solution (for any fixed $\eps > 0$)~\cite{HeNeRS21}.

-The online bisection problem has been also studied in a generalized form, where there are $\ell > 2$ clusters, each of size $n / \ell$.
-The extension is usually referred to as \emph{online balanced graph partitioning}.
+The online bisection problem has also been studied in a generalized form, where there are $\ell > 2$ clusters, each of size $n / \ell$.
+This extension is usually referred to as \emph{online balanced graph partitioning}.
 Some of the results presented above can be generalized to this variant~\cite{AvBLPS20,AvLoPS16,HeNeRS21,HeNeSc19,PaPaSc20,PaPaSc21,RajWas22}.
-This generalization was investigated also in models with a large augmentation of $\eps > 1$~\cite{AvBLPS20,HeNeRS21,RScZa23} and in settings with small (or even constant-size) clusters~\cite{AvBLPS20,BBKRSV21,PaPaSc21}.
+This generalization was investigated also in models with a large augmentation of $\eps > 1$~\cite{AvBLPS20,FoRSc21,HeNeRS21,RScZa22} and in settings with small (or even constant-size) clusters~\cite{AvBLPS20,BBKRSV21,PaPaSc21}.